-- 1) According to the Dutch Law on Higher Education and Scientific Research, a student can appeal against the decision of an Examination Board to the University's Appeal Board for Exams via the UT Complaints Desk within six weeks after being informed by that Examination Board on the decision. - 2) According to the Dutch Law on Higher Education and Scientific Research, a student can appeal against a test result to the University's Appeal Board for Exams via the UT Complaints Desk within six weeks after being informed by the Examiner on the result. - 3) An appeal to the University's Appeal Board for Exams does not automatically overrule a possible deregistration of a student according to the rules of a fellowship provider.
+- According to the Dutch Law on Higher Education and Scientific Research, a student can appeal against the decision of an Examination Board to the University's Appeal Board for Exams via the UT Complaints Desk within six weeks after being informed by that Examination Board on the decision. - 2) According to the Dutch Law on Higher Education and Scientific Research, a student can appeal against a test result to the University's Appeal Board for Exams via the UT Complaints Desk within six weeks after being informed by the Examiner on the result.
+However, the student first needs to follow and execute the rules layed down in art.
+3.1 of this Regulation. - 3) An appeal to the University's Appeal Board for Exams does not automatically overrule a possible deregistration of a student according to the rules of a fellowship provider.
 However, a student can ask for a provisional ruling from the University's Appeal Board for Exams pending the decision of this Board.